paulkannan/serverless-solution-enable-fixed-response-loadbalancer/README.md

 **Load Balancer Flexibility:** The use of ALB's listener rules provides flexibility to define different maintenance scenarios based on various conditions like user-agent, referrer, or source IP address.
 This allows organizations to target specific user groups or regions with different maintenance messages if required.

 **No External Dependencies:** Unlike a static website hosted in S3, this solution does not have any external dependencies.
 The ALB can serve the maintenance response directly without relying on external services or network calls.

+**To Deploy the code using Terraform:**

+**Clone the Repository:** Start by cloning the GitHub repository to your local machine.
+Use the git clone command to clone the repository: **git clone**

+**Navigate to the Repository:** Change into the cloned repository directory: **cd useast1, cd useast2**

+**Review the Terraform Code: ** Explore the contents of the repository and locate the Terraform code files (e.g., .tf files) that define the infrastructure.

+**Install Terraform:** Ensure that Terraform is installed on your local machine.
+You can download Terraform from the official website (https://www.terraform.io/downloads.html) and follow the installation instructions for your operating system.

+**Initialize the Terraform Configuration:** Run **terraform init** in the repository directory to initialize the Terraform configuration.
+This command downloads the necessary provider plugins and sets up the working directory.Review Variables: Check if there are any variables defined in the Terraform code or provided through variable files (*.tfvars files).
+Modify the values of the variables as required.

+**Plan the Infrastructure Changes:** Run **terraform plan** to preview the infrastructure changes that Terraform will make.
+This step provides an overview of the resources that will be created, modified, or destroyed.

+**Apply the Infrastructure Changes: ** If you are satisfied with the planned changes, apply the infrastructure modifications by running **terraform apply**.
+Terraform will prompt for confirmation before making any changes.

+**Review and Validate the Infrastructure:** Once the Terraform apply command completes, review the created infrastructure to ensure it matches your expectations.
+Verify that the resources have been provisioned correctly.

+**Cleanup and Destroy the Infrastructure (Optional):** If you want to clean up the resources created by Terraform, run **terraform destroy**.
+This command will prompt for confirmation before destroying the resources.